dbhicks/pi-zero-bare-metal/readme.md

 hardware.
 The binary produced is a kernel image that is intended to replace the `kernel.img` file that is shipped with the current Raspberry Pi firmware.

+## Current Status

 This is a work in progress and is intended as a learning exercise more than anything.
-Presently, it does little more than draw to the screen.
+Presently, the kernel initializes a 1920x1080, 32-bit depth frame buffer and then outputs `Hello, world!`.

 # Compiling and Running